Do you recognize these fugitives running from justice?

 CONROE, Texas (KTRK) --Every week, Multi-County Crime Stoppers publishes a list of 10 featured fugitives.
-This week, their warrants range from assault to forgery.
+This week, their warrants range from indecency with a child to theft of metal.

 The organization, which operates in Montgomery, Liberty and San Jacinto counties, is offering a $1,000 reward for information leading to a felony arrest.
 Information leading to other arrests will lead to at least a $500 reward.